JiangJiaWei1103/Hands-on-DS-and-Algo/src/1d_dp/70_climbing_stairs/README.md

 [![70-new.png](https://i.postimg.cc/DygJk04k/70-new.png)](https://postimg.cc/F7Ys09xD)
 #### 1. Recursive (TLE)
-The most naive solution is to write a recursive function to continuously solve the question with a divide-and-conquer paradigm.
+The most naive solution is to write a recursive function to continuously solve the question with a **divide-and-conquer** paradigm.
 It's obvious the base cases are `n == 1 or n == 2`.
-However, there are many overlapping sub-problems, which leads to an overhead of duplicated computations.
+However, there are many overlapping sub-problems, which leads to an overhead of **duplicated computations**.

 [![70-climbing-stairs-drawio.png](https://i.postimg.cc/Z5Kc3NPn/70-climbing-stairs-drawio.png)](https://postimg.cc/6ygnxymx)]